Cheesebaron/Cheesebaron.MvxPlugins/README.md

 - [Coworkers at Brüel & Kjœr EMS](http://bksv.com) for allowing me to publicise code to generate a **SimpleWebToken**.
 - [Xamarin][xam] for providing a [reachability sample][reach] for Touch projects.
 - [Paul Betts][paulb] for his great work on [ModernHttpClient][modern].
+- [Marcos Cobeña Morián][marcos] for his contributions to the [FormsPresenters][fp] plugin.

 Documentation
 =============

 For the moment look at the samples.
-More detailed docs will come in the Wiki.
+More detailed docs will come in the Wiki (when someone adds it).

 Other MvvmCross plugins
 =======================